-- We have continued to focus on embedding the more detailed due diligence processes that we have previously introduced into our licensed product approval process. - In addition, we focused on our largest licensing partner and have undertaken more detailed due diligence by reviewing factory audits for key ranges of licensed product. - We continue to review ethical trade questionnaires or audit reports for our core products. - Our on-boarding and tender processes for new suppliers and licensees continue to apply focus to our ethical trade requirements to ensure consistency in evaluating potential partners' ethical trade processes and controls prior to the start of any relationship. - Finally, we continued to seek support from internal specialists within the BBC to conduct a second verification of our due diligence where we consider this appropriate.
+- We carried out further reviews of our trading operations and identified resulting actions to strengthen our programme. - We continued to review ethical trade questionnaires or audit reports for our core products and ensured that all suppliers and factories producing our own label merchandise are members of SEDEX and up to date SMETA audits in place. - Our on-boarding and tender processes for new suppliers continued to apply focus to our ethical trade requirements to ensure consistency in evaluating potential partners' ethical trade processes and controls prior to the start of any relationship. - Finally, we continued to seek support from internal specialists within the BBC to conduct a second verification of our due diligence where we consider this appropriate.